kamchatka-volcano/asyncgi/README.md

 }

 ```

 `asyncgi` supports both `UNIX domain` and `TCP` sockets for opening `FastCGI` connections.

 ### Request processor

 In order to process requests, it's necessary to provide a function or function object that fulfills
 the `RequestProcessor` requirement.
-This means that the function should be invocable with the
+This means that the function must be invocable with one of the following signatures:

-arguments `const asyncgi::Request&, asyncgi::Responder&`, and have a `void` return type.
+* `http::Response (const asyncgi::Request&)`
+* `void (const asyncgi::Request&, asyncgi::Responder&)`.

 <details>
   <summary>Example</summary>